Agatha Harkness (Marvel Cinematic Universe): Adaptation and appearances

 The character made her MCU debut in the 2021 Disney+ miniseries WandaVision.
 Kathryn Hahn's casting in the role of "Agnes", Wanda and Vision's neighbor, was announced at Disney's biennial D23 Expo convention in August 2019.
 Hahn was informed about her character's true identity from the beginning, a revelation that occurs in episode 7, "Breaking the Fourth Wall".
 Head writer Jac Schaeffer explained the decision to introduce Agatha Harkness was made due to her Marvel Comics connection to Wanda Maximoff's stories.
 In the early stages of the show's development, Harkness was envisioned as a mentor to Maximoff, closely mirroring her comics counterpart.
 However, Schaeffer realized that making her a true antagonist would better fit the structure of the show.
 The idea of Harkness seeking Maximoff's powers to resurrect her mother was considered, but ultimately not included.
 When Harkness was still planned to be Maximoff's mentor, she was set to teach Maximoff a binding spell that would be used in the final episode during her farewell to Vision.
 By the end of WandaVision, Harkness is defeated by Maximoff and trapped in a spell suppressing her identity.

 Following the conclusion of her character's story in WandaVision, Hahn signed an overall deal with Marvel Studios to reprise her role in multiple projects.
-A spinoff of WandaVision focusing on Agatha Harkness was announced to be in the works by October 2021, with the project undergoing several title changes as part of a marketing strategy until eventually being revealed as Agatha All Along, based on the WandaVision song of the same name.
+A spinoff of WandaVision focusing on Harkness was announced to be in the works by October 2021, with the project undergoing several title changes as part of a marketing strategy until eventually being revealed as Agatha All Along, based on the WandaVision song of the same name.
 The miniseries was released on Disney+ from September 18 to October 30 and told the story of Agatha Harkness and Maximoff's reincarnated son Billy as the two assemble a coven to go down the Witches' Road.
 Having sacrificed herself to save Billy Maximoff, Harkness is transformed into a ghost by the series' conclusion.